-- CRY projects spread awareness amongst 400 migrant labourers from West Bengal, Bihar and Uttar Pradesh in Madhya Pradesh.
+CRY projects spread awareness amongst 400 migrant laborers from West Bengal, Bihar, Uttar Pradesh, and Madhya Pradesh.

-- Prepared a database of migrant workers from West Bengal, Jharkhand and Bihar and shared it with the district administration for provision of transportation to their native homes in Madhya Pradesh.
+Prepared a database of migrant workers from West Bengal, Jharkhand and Bihar and shared it with the district administration for the provision of transportation to their native homes in Madhya Pradesh.

-- Advocated with the district government to make provisions for quarantine and health checkups for migrant labourers as well as buckets, mugs, bed sheet, pillow and sanitizer for daily use during the quarantine period.
+Advocated with the district government to make provisions for quarantine and health check-ups for migrant laborers as well as buckets, mugs, bed sheet, pillow, and sanitizer for daily use during the quarantine period.